Welcome to the Rudloe and environs website.

 21st January 2018 - not news, just a commentary on modern life.
 I arrived at the bus stop this morning with a "good morning" greeting to the two men (twenties/thirties) already there.
 One did respond somewhat reluctantly.
 The other looked up from his smartphone and looked down again.
 Real life intruding on the virtual world.

-21st September 2017 - the following representation on Bath ASU's 'reserved matters' planning application 17/07028/REM for 'land south of the Bradford Road at Rudloe' is also provided in file format below this article.
+21st September 2017 - yours truly's representation on Bath ASU's 'reserved matters' planning application 17/07028/REM for 'land south of the Bradford Road at Rudloe' is provided in file format below.
 Given the significant effect this application will have on our environment, I would urge readers to make representations on this matter to Wiltshire Council, and perhaps to the local MP.

 Note that, as this development straddles the Rudloe/Hawthorn boundary, this article can also be found under 'News', 'Hawthorn' here: 21st September 2017 article